musekwa/dating-app-frontend/README.md

 It's a simple MERN web app.
 Pictures of people searching parteners for date <br>
 are added.
-- I can swipe left the picture to see other picture behind;<br>
+- I can swipe to left the picture to see the other pictures behind;<br>
-- I can replay replay to reload the pictures;<br>
+- I can replay to reload the pictures;<br>

 ## Todo: The app will be enhanced by adding more functionalities like<br>
 - allowing users to add more people pictures;<br>